Generating Brand-Agnostic Images for CDW

 "CDW had a real problem they could solve with AI image generation," Marsh said.
 "It opened up a lot more possibilities that I hadn’t thought of, which I found fascinating.
 Additionally, the project was going to be very 'visual,' which I thought would be more engaging to work on."

-Marsh collaborated with three other students — one from MBAi and two from MSAI — to answer CDW's question.
+Marsh collaborated with four other students — two from MBAi and two from MSAI — to answer CDW's question.
 The foursome was one of 17 teams of MBAi and MSAI students to work on a client-facing problem for their capstone project.
 The team participated in a poster session at the Capstone Showcase and was named co-winner along with a group that worked with investment management firm Vanguard.

 Image creation was — and continues to be — a new use-case for generative AI, and when the team began the project, updates or new models launched on what seemed like a daily basis.